UVADS/orientation-technical/msds-residential/instructor-guide.md

     * your responsibility is to set personal goals and work hard
     * my responsibility is to coach you to achieve them

-  * Some of you may have mastered parts of this orientation, here's your mission ...

-* Triad time #1 (20min)
+* Triad time #1 (20min) -- Let's Collect some data
   * Form a triad
   * Play 3?s
   * Complete Computer survey together

-* Instructor time
+* Instructor time -- go through the P/T/C of orientation
   * Purpose: technical foundation and tone for program
   * Task:
     * your computer is your main too